-The vehicle has been parked outside all day in hot weather (above $80^{\circ}F/27^{\circ}C$ ) and you have set the driver temperature at $73^{\circ}F(23^{\circ}C)$ and have selected the AUTO mode.
+The vehicle has been parked outside all day in hot weather above 80°F (27°C) and you have set the driver temperature at 73°F (23°C) and have selected the AUTO mode.
 The system will automatically adjust the temperature output to maximum cooling.
-The blower will start at a low speed momentarily to push the hot air to the floor of the vehicle and then go to a higher blower speed with cold airflow out of the instrument panel outlets.
+The fan will start at a low speed momentarily to push the hot air to the floor of the vehicle and then go to a higher fan speed with cold airflow out of the instrument panel outlets.
 A small amount of airflow will continue through the lower ducts to cool the floor area.

 The air intake may start in the recirculated mode for maximum cooling performance.
 As the interior of the vehicle cools down to your comfort set temperature, the fan speed will decrease and the temperature output may become warmer.
-The air intake may shift from recirculation to fresh air mode.
+The air intake may shift from recirculation to outside air mode.
 If the interior continues to cool due to a decrease in the amount of heat the vehicle is absorbing from the sun or a decrease in the outside temperature, the system could switch to other air delivery modes (typically BI-LEVEL or DEFOG).